Types Of Cases

 Civil courts handle a wide variety of cases involving numerous legal issues.
 Very broadly, civil cases may involve such things as, for example,

-- Tort claims.
-A "tort" is a wrongful act (sometimes called a "tortious" act), other than a breach of contract, that results in injury to someone's person, property, reputation, or the like, for which the injured person is entitled to compensation.
-Cases involving claims for such things as personal injury, battery, negligence, defamation, medical malpractice, fraud, and many others, are all examples.
+• Torts: A "tort" is a harmful action that results in injury to someone's person, property, or reputation.
+This damage may entitle the Plaintiff to compensation.
+Tort claims involve claims for personal injury, battery, negligence, defamation, medical malpractice, and fraud, among others.

-- Breach of contract claims.
-A breach of contract case typically results from a person's failure to perform some term of a contract, whether the contract is written or oral, without some legitimate legal excuse.
-Cases involving claims for such things as not completing a job, not paying in full or on time, failing to deliver goods sold or promised, and many others, are all examples.
+• Breach of contract: A breach of contract case happens when a party fails to perform some term of a contract without a good excuse.
+Breach of contract cases may involve claims for not completing a job, not paying in full, not paying on time, and failing to deliver goods sold or promised.

 To learn more, click to visit our Small Claims section and Judgments for Money section.